fletchermoore/drill/README.md

 ### Tedious stuff prior to release

+- Can I remove monkey patching the deckconf commands?
 - incorporate Undo. this is normally managed by mw def onUndo
 - ensure mw._debugCard doesn't do something odd
 - Figure out what reviewCleanup does
-- stop monkey patching reviewState change and use existing hook
 - remove label above "Next Card" button
 - figure out what a good limit to number of cards allowed for drilling / managing large lists
 - remove ordering option from deck conf or code in option